 To define a treatment name, do the following:

-- From the left navigation, select Splits and then your desired feature flag.
+- From the left navigation, select Feature flags and then your desired feature flag.

-- In the Define treatment section, optionally rename your treatments.
+- In the Treatment area of the Definition tab, optionally rename your treatments.

-- To add additional treatments, click Add treatment.
+- To add additional treatments, click the Add new treatment button.

-- In the treatment field, enter the desired name.
+- In the Name field, enter the desired name.

 Note: You can create up to 20 treatments per feature flag and per environment.

 The following is a list of reserved words that you can't use when you name a treatment: